07 4785 2850

 🔹 English Language: Participants must complete a Language, Literacy, and Numeracy (LLN) assessment to ensure they can meet course requirements.
 We offer LLN assistance, learning support, and referrals to other services.
 Speak with our team before enrolment if you require additional assistance.

 🔹 USI Requirement: Participants must have a Unique Student Identifier (USI) to enrol.
 Visit www.usi.gov.au for more info.
+Corrsafe verifies each USI with the Registrar prior to its use, in accordance with the Student Identifiers Act.

 Course Duration